Divyansh-321/exocentric-navigation-system/README.md

 A real-time **distributed robotic navigation system** designed for resource-constrained embedded platforms, where perception, state estimation, and planning are decoupled from onboard computation and executed on an external host to achieve low-latency closed-loop control.

 ---

-# Problem Statement
+# Problem Statement & Motivation

-Autonomous navigation on low-cost robotic platforms is fundamentally constrained by limited onboard compute, unreliable localization, and the inability to execute modern perception models in real time.
+Autonomous navigation on low-cost robotic platforms is fundamentally constrained by limited onboard compute.
+Intelligent algorithms are compute-heavy, but embedded microcontrollers are compute-limited.

-This system addresses these constraints through a **distributed exocentric architecture**, where an external vision system provides global observability of the environment, eliminating reliance on onboard SLAM, IMU-based drift correction, or heavy onboard inference pipelines.
+Instead of scaling onboard hardware, this system explores a **compute-offloaded navigation paradigm**.
+By utilizing an exocentric (overhead) camera, the system achieves global observability of the environment, eliminating the need for complex onboard SLAM, IMU-based drift correction, or edge GPUs.

-The core challenge addressed is real-time closed-loop navigation under externalized perception with strict communication latency constraints and noisy visual state estimation.

-A centralized compute node performs:
-- real-time visual localization
-- deep learning-based obstacle inference (YOLOv8)
-- state stabilization via Kalman filtering
-- cost-aware path planning using weighted A*

-while a lightweight embedded agent executes deterministic motion commands over a wireless control channel.

----

-# Project Motivation

-This work is motivated by a fundamental constraint in embedded robotics systems: intelligent algorithms are compute-heavy, but embedded platforms are compute-limited.

-Instead of scaling onboard hardware, this system explores a **compute-offloaded navigation paradigm**, where the robot is reduced to a minimal actuation unit and all perception and decision-making is shifted to an external processing node.

-This enables:
-- deployment of deep learning models without onboard GPU constraints
-- stable global localization without SLAM complexity
-- deterministic control over low-cost embedded hardware

 The system demonstrates how robotics can be restructured as a **distributed real-time control problem rather than a monolithic onboard computation system**.

 ---

-# Abstract

-This project presents a **real-time distributed robotic navigation system** integrating computer vision, probabilistic state estimation, and graph-based path planning under a constrained wireless control loop.

-An overhead camera provides a global environmental view, enabling exocentric robot localization through motion tracking and filtering techniques.
-A Kalman filter is applied to stabilize state estimation under visual noise and temporary tracking degradation.

-Obstacle perception is performed using a YOLOv8-based inference pipeline running on a host system, converting semantic detections into a structured grid-based cost map.

-Navigation is performed using a weighted A* planner operating over this cost map, incorporating obstacle inflation and soft constraints to ensure safety-aware trajectory generation.

-A pulse-based control strategy converts continuous motion requirements into discrete actuation commands, mitigating overshoot introduced by network latency and non-deterministic wireless transmission.

-Wireless communication is implemented using an ESP8266 module over UDP, which forwards commands to an Arduino microcontroller responsible for motor actuation.

-The system demonstrates real-time performance in closed-loop perception–planning–control execution under externalized computation constraints.

----

 # System Overview

-The system is designed as a **distributed real-time control pipeline**, where computational intelligence is moved outside the embedded boundary.
+This project presents a **real-time distributed control pipeline** that integrates computer vision, probabilistic state estimation, and graph-based path planning under a constrained wireless control loop.

+A centralized host machine and an overhead camera (e.g., C270 HD Webcam @ 720p/30fps) provide a global environmental view.
+This enables exocentric robot localization through motion tracking, stabilized by a Kalman filter to mitigate visual noise.
+Obstacle perception is performed using a host-side YOLOv8 inference pipeline (running on Python 3.8+), which converts semantic detections into a structured grid-based cost map.

+Navigation is executed using a weighted A* planner operating over this cost map.
+A pulse-based control strategy then converts continuous motion requirements into discrete actuation commands, mitigating overshoot introduced by network latency.
+These commands are dispatched via an ESP8266 Wi-Fi UDP bridge to a lightweight Arduino agent, which acts strictly as a deterministic motor actuator.

 ### Core Pipeline

 Camera → External Vision Compute → State Estimation → Cost Map Generation → Path Planning → Control Signal Generation → Wireless Actuation → Robot Motion

-This separation enables:
-- deterministic embedded execution
-- compute-heavy perception on host system
-- real-time closed-loop feedback under network latency constraints

 ---